fbpx

 The Mane Event

-A D’Andra Montaque Project Supported by STEPS Public Art
+A D’Andra Montaque project supported by STEPS Public Art

 The Mane Event is a community arts series that speaks to the importance of hair in Black culture, recognizing hair as art and an expression of identity, and the importance of barber shops and salons within the cultural fabric of Toronto’s Little Jamaica.

-This past summer, D’Andra Montaque, founder of Empress Mane and long-time resident of Little Jamaica, partnered with STEPS to offer six (6) pop-up and in-person intergenerational hairstyling and art workshops for members of the Little Jamaica community and the African diaspora.
+D’Andra Montaque, founder of Empress Mane and long-time resident of Little Jamaica, partnered with STEPS to offer six (6) pop-up and in-person intergenerational hairstyling and art workshops for members of the Little Jamaica community and the African diaspora.

 Learnings and community stories of resiliency shared during the community workshops culminated in Our Crowns, a 1,300-square-foot mural at 529 Oakwood Avenue in Toronto by local muralist Curtia Wright.

-Project at a Glance
+Project at a glance

 Location: 529 Oakwood Avenue, Toronto, Ontario